-Eichrom’s TRU Resin is an extraction chromatographic material in which the extractant system is octylphenyl-N,N-di-isobutyl carbamoylphosphine oxide (abbreviated CMPO) dissolved in tri-n-butyl phosphate (TBP).
+Eichrom’s TRU Resin is an extraction chromatographic material containing octylphenyl-N,N-di-isobutyl carbamoylphosphine oxide (abbreviated CMPO) dissolved in tri-n-butyl phosphate (TBP).
 The CMPO molecule is shown in figure 1.
 The bed density of TRU Resin is approximately 0.37 g/mL, with a working capacity of 2 mg Am per mL of resin or 4 mg Am per 2mL pre-packed column.
 This value represents 20% of the theoretical maximum loading capacity of the resin.

-The CMPO/TBP solvent system complexes actinide elements and extracts them out of certain aqueous solutions.
 Figure 2 shows the uptake of various actinide elements from nitric acid solutions by the TRU Resin.
 The y-axis, k’, is a measure of uptake, corresponding to the number of free column volumes (FCV) to peak maximum in a chromatographic column.
 FCV is a measure of the interstitial space (or void volume) of a column.
-Values higher than 100 indicate strong uptake, values between 1 and 50 indicate weak uptake, and values below 1 indicate no retention on a column.
+Values higher than 100 indicate strong uptake, values between 1 and 50 indicate weak uptake.
 The data presented here was generated by Horwitz, et al. at Argonne National Laboratory using experimental batches of TRU Resin.
 Eichrom’s commercial product conforms to established specifications that ensure proper performance of Eichrom issued methods.
-Please refer to our product specificationsfor details.
+Please refer to our product specifications for details.

-The tetravalent actinides show extremely high retention on the column, with k’ in the range of 104-106 at nitric acid concentrations in excess of 2M.
+The tetravalent actinides show extremely high retention on the column, with k’ in the range of 10E4-10E6 at HNO3 concentrations in excess of 2M.
 Hexavalent uranium is approximately one order of magnitude lower.
-The k’curve for trivalent americium plateaus at about 100 FCV in the range of 1-5M nitric acid.
+The k’ curve for trivalent americium plateaus at about 100 FCV in the range of 1-5M nitric acid.
 It is important to note that trivalent plutonium behaves similarly to americium and that pentavalent neptunium exhibits very low retention at any nitrate concentration.

 Fortunately, the retention of neptunium and plutonium is high enough that even relatively large concentrations of sulfate and phosphate (up to 0.5M) should not cause breakthrough under the conditions indicated in our published methods.
 If thorium is being separated on TRU Resin, care should be taken for samples with elevated levels of phosphate or sulfate.
 The addition of aluminum nitrate will reduce the matrix effect as phosphate will complex the aluminum preferentially leaving thorium less affected.